algattik/terraform-azure-pipelines-starter/README.md

 When the project is run in Azure DevOps, however, the pipeline adds the `infrastructure/terraform_backend/backend.tf` to the `infrastructure/terraform` directory to enable the Azure Storage shared backend for additional resiliency.

+## Secrets and state management

+You can inject secrets using `-var key=value` syntax in the `TerraformVariables` parameter.
+Those secrets could come from Key Vault-backed Azure DevOps variables.

+Rather than passing a Terraform plan between stages (which would contain clear-text secrets), the pipeline performs `terraform plan` again before applying changes and verifies that a textual representation of the plan (not including secrets values) is unchanged.

+The Terraform state is managed in a Azure Storage backend.
+Note that this backend contains secrets in cleartext.

 ## Azure DevOps pipeline